 - Looking at summarized financial reports, we calculate average operating expense less rental cost of previous location plus the amortization cost of the new loan.

 Approval is given by an Investment Committee of about ten persons which meets quarterly to review applications and summarized financials.
 Applications should be submitted by the first of January, April, July, or October so that they can be included in the agenda packet mailed to committee members in advance of their mid-quarter meetings.
 Urgent approvals can usually be presented to the Committee within two weeks of application.
 If flexibility to our guidelines is needed, then the committee asks that even urgent requests wait until the next face-to-face meeting of the committee.

 Rates are reviewed each year in April for possible adjustment.
-We only make adjustable-rate loans so that the committee can keep the CILF’s interest charge at least 1% above its interest cost in the portfolio.
+We only make adjustable-rate loans so that the committee can keep the Investment Fund's interest charge at least 1% above its interest cost in the portfolio.
 For small loans secured by only two signatures on a promissory note, the rate is .25% (¼%) above the current mortgage rate.
-Anabaptist churches and church-related agencies in Pa. who are purchasing or renovating facilities borrow money from the CILF at favorable adjustable annual rates (currently 4.0%).
+Anabaptist churches and church-related agencies in Pa. who are purchasing or renovating facilities borrow money from the Investment Fund at favorable adjustable annual rates (currently 4.5% for new mortgages).

-The CILF does not charge any percentage points up front but the borrower covers all costs at settlement, which include legal fees for preparation of the mortgage, mortgage note, deed, and title insurance.
+The Investment Fund does not charge any percentage points up front but the borrower covers all costs at settlement, which include legal fees for preparation of the mortgage, mortgage note, deed, and title insurance.

 |Application for churches||Application for organizations||2018 Prospectus form|